tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

 Coverd by EG+

 For food:
-Dinner on Tuesday and Thursday self payment subject to reimbursement  <br />
+All dinners are through self payment subject to reimbursement, so keep the receipts and send them to Danitsja later.

-All lunches, and welcome snack on Monday and dinner on Wednesday are covered by EG+.
+All lunches, and welcome snack on Monday are covered by EG+.

 For travel:
 Self payment subject to reimbursement